-Today, Choices has more than thirty units addressing topics such as The United Nations: Challenges and Change, Responding to Terrorism: Challenges for Democracy, Confronting Genocide: Never Again? and The Limits of Power: The United States in Vietnam.
+Today, Choices has more than forty units addressing topics such as Competing Visions of Human Rights: Questions for U.S. Policy, The Middle East in Transition: Questions for U.S. Policy, and The U.S. Role in a Changing World..
 A publication list is available online.
 Shorter lessons on current issues are posted online in Teaching with the News.
-Interviews with participating scholars are available from Scholars Online.
+Interviews with participating scholars are available from Scholars Online Digital editions—iBooks Textbooks and eTexts—are also available..
 Choices course materials are used annually in more than 8,000 secondary schools nationwide.

-Drawing on the earlier research and the experience of Choices in the classroom, in 1992 Choices launched a new initiative to bring consideration of contested international issues to local communities across the country.
-Applying the Choices methodology to public discussion, Choices public programs engage general audiences in deliberation on our changing international role and the implications for domestic policy, and help the public participate constructively in the policymaking process.(4) With support from the National Endowment for the Humanities, the Choices Library Program has conducted multi-session series in more than 500 libraries in 38 states.
+Drawing on the earlier research and the experience of Choices in the classroom, in 1992 Choices launched an initiative to bring consideration of contested international issues to local communities across the country.
+Applying the Choices methodology to public discussion, Choices public programs engaged general audiences in deliberation on our changing international role and the implications for domestic policy, and helped the public participate constructively in the policymaking process.(4) With support from the National Endowment for the Humanities, between 1993 and 2001, the Choices Library Program drop "has" conducted multi-session series in more than 500 libraries in 38 states.

 Engaging Students Beyond the Classroom